flutter/engine/impeller/docs/faq.md

 while taking advantage of newer GPU features.

 Improvements are being made in Graphite to allow for easier pre-compilation of shaders at startup time.
-But, since it is still aims to support Skia’s general 2D API and has the same spec. requirements, the inherent issues that make full offline shader compilation possible still exist.
+But it is still aims to support Skia’s general 2D API and has the same spec. requirements.
+The design decisions made to support those requirements make offline shader compilation impossible.

 Right now, Flutter has no plans to use Graphite.
 However, we, the Flutter team, are in constant communication with the Skia team and freely share insights and